mb-07fw/CMRenderer/README.md

 ## Note:
 This project may not fully support a wide variety of IDE's, and is not currently guaranteed to be portable.
-You may need to update the project's *premake5.lua* or *CMakeLists.txt* to fit your desired needs.
+You may need to update the project's *CMakeLists.txt* to fit your desired needs.

 ## Installing:
-This project relies on various submodules (currently only DirectXTK) which *must* be cloned alongside the base repository.
+This project relies on various submodules which *must* be cloned alongside the base repository.

 To clone the repository: